-- the Reorganization Transactions; - no exercise by the underwriters of their option to purchase 2,850,000 additional Class A ordinary shares from the Selling Shareholders; - the issuance and sale by us in the concurrent private placements of Class A ordinary shares with an aggregate purchase price of approximately \$159.0 million, at a price per share equal to the initial public offering price to entities affiliated with Eldridge, entities affiliated with Radcliff Management LLC and certain other investors.
-Based upon an assumed initial public offering price of \$26.50 per Class A ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus, this would be 6,000,000 Class A ordinary shares; and - an initial public offering price of \$26.50 per share of Class A ordinary shares, which is the midpoint of the price range set forth on the cover page of this prospectus.
+- the Reorganization Transactions; - no exercise by the underwriters of their option to purchase 2,850,000 additional Class A ordinary shares from the Selling Shareholders: - the issuance and sale by us in the concurrent private placements of Class A ordinary shares with an aggregate purchase price of approximately \$164.0 million, at a price per share equal to the initial public offering price to Eldridge, entities affiliated with Radcliff Management LLC and certain other investors.
+Based upon the initial public offering price of \$27.00 per Class A ordinary share, the investors in the concurrent private placements will purchase 6,074,074 Class A ordinary shares; and - the initial public offering price of \$27.00 per share of Class A ordinary shares.